aeria-org/aeria/README.md

 />

-A source of truth and REST framework.
+A source of truth and REST toolkit.

 ```typescript
 router.GET('/get-pets/(\w+)', (context) => {